RavenousLegs

 Snorkeling in Kavaratti Island, Lakshadweep

-After visiting Lakshadweep, I knew I wanted to take SCUBA Diving at another level.
-I got myself certified as an Open Water Scuba Diver in Gili Islands, Indonesia and Advanced Open Water Diver at Andaman Islands.
-I have also dived in Vietnam and Cambodia, but I would rate the marine life and the corals of Lakshadweep as my best till date.
-Now that I’m an advanced certified Scuba Diver, I would love to visit Lakshadweep again to explore more marine life.
+After my trip to Lakshadweep, I was super excited to take my scuba diving skills to the next level.
+I got my Open Water Scuba Diver certification in the Gili Islands, Indonesia, and then I went on to become an Advanced Open Water Diver in the Andaman Islands.
+I’ve also been lucky enough to dive in Vietnam and Cambodia, but the marine life and corals in Lakshadweep are still my absolute favorite.
+As an advanced certified Scuba Diver, I can’t wait to go back to Lakshadweep and explore even more of its underwater wonders!

 Best time to travel to Lakshadweep